yaya2devops/gopencti/README.md

 - Offers detailed descriptions of techniques, including methods and impact.
 - Supports cross-referencing with other entities for a comprehensive view.

-The information exposed in here can help others security leaders to better understand and respond to potential threats.
+The information exposed in here can help other security leaders *better understand and respond* to potential threats.

 ![OpenCTI Arsenal](assets/techniques.png)